 Your event website is absolutely crucial to your events’ success.
 You really can’t (well, shouldn’t) throw an event without one.
 So if you’re looking to make sure you’re getting the most bang for your buck (and sticking to your approved event budget) make sure you know how much it costs, how much work you can do on your own, and what custom work—if any—you’re going to need.

 Which leads directly to the next tip.

-Make sure you get a clear, comprehensive summary of what you are paying, and what you will be getting in return.
-If you decide to use a company that has pay-as-you-go fees, you should still get a clear and concise explanation of exactly what those fees will be, and when you will be expected to pay them.
+Make sure you get a clear, comprehensive summary of what you’re paying, and what you will be getting in return.
+If you decide to use an event management platform that has pay-as-you-go fees, you should still get a clear and concise explanation of exactly what those fees will be, and when you will be expected to pay them.
 When working toward a steady, stable event budget, surprises are not your friend.

 And let’s be real, budget surprises make everyone grumpy.

 Hard truth; this next year will probably be stressful.
 And the year after that.
 And, okay, sure, the year after that too.
 The last thing you need is to wait 48 hours to get an answer to your pressing question, and even longer for someone to help you fix it.
 Seriously, if your contract with some other company is expiring soon, and you’re thinking you might need something more stable, but you’re worried about learning a new platform, (switching over your integration accounts, re-doing your reg form, etc.) your number one question should be whether your prospective platform includes access to support.
 And preferably, that support should be in-house. *cough cough*